Harshvith0903/PDF_Compressor/README.md

 ## Future Enhancements
 - Add support for batch processing multiple PDFs.
 - Provide a graphical user interface for compression options.

-## License
-This project is open-source and available under the MIT License.

-## Contributors
-- [Your Name]

-## Contribute
-Feel free to fork this repository, submit issues, or create pull requests to improve the project!